 This webinar will discuss two important aspects of training – establishing successful Junior Firefighter Programs to help instill strong safety attitudes early, and the importance of using programs like Near Miss within curriculum for more realistic and comprehensive training that focuses on the department’s mission.
 Every department, especially rural and smaller ones, can benefit from a reexamination of their training ground programs to improve the knowledge and skills of current and future firefighters.

 Safety and Health Week Quiz

 Firefighters and EMTs had the opportunity to test their knowledge of important safety, health, and training information by taking the Fire Service Safety and Health Quiz sweepstakes.
 200 winners were randomly selected to receive a specially made challenge coin commemorating this year’s Safety and Health Week.
 The quiz was hosted by the NFPA, in partnership with the IAFC and NVFC.
 The list of winners is now posted at www.nfpa.org/fireservicequiz.

 This Safety and Health Week, look at the steps you and your department can take to help you get on the path towards good health so you can be at your best both on and off the job.
 Included are activity ideas and resources that can be implemented during Safety and Health Week to get you and your department started.

 Sample Department Press Release

 Use this sample press release to help promote Safety and Health Week in your community and your department.
-Customize it for your department by adding in local informaiton where indicated with yellow highlights.
+Customize it for your department by adding in local information where indicated in red.
+Submit the customized press release to your local media outlets to encourage community awareness and support of your efforts.
 Download press release template.